jkibe/recipes/content/recipes/honey-pistachio-cake/index.md

 subservice: Cakes
 ---

-I snagged the basis for this recipe from a Jamie Olive food travel program.
+I snagged the basis for this recipe from a Jamie Oliver food travel program.
 It caught my eye because it's a lot like a great cake I've had at a favorite restaurant.
 Though this adds pistachios, which are a nice flourish.

 ### Ingredients